A narrative commons for all the ideas, people, technologies, behaviors, and organizations that are working to improve global sustainability.

 Balkrishna Rao 01/19/07

-Purdue University researcher Balkrishna Rao says that OECD countries will need to be ever more innovative in order to adapt to a growing global workforce that is increasing in technological savvy.
-He proposes measuring Gross Domestic Innovation (GDI) as a means of tracking progress and influencing policy, especially as it pertains to inflation, the protectionist impulse, and encouraging research and development.
-GDI numbers will be based on patents, publications, copyrights, and other intellectual property data.
+OECD countries will need to be ever more innovative in order to adapt to a growing global workforce that is increasing in technological savvy.
+Rao proposes measuring Gross Domestic Innovation (GDI) as a means of tracking progress and influencing policy.

 Food for the Hungry 01/09/07

 Every year, nearly 11 million children die before they reach the age of five.
 Malnutrition underlies an estimated 60 percent of these deaths.
-In each community where Food for the Hungry has worked, however, there have been a few poor families with well-nourished children, despite their poverty.
-Local solutions, which use available resources, can be utilized to combat malnutrition.
+However, local solutions, which use available resources, can be utilized to combat malnutrition.

 Instituto Promundo 01/08/07

-Since 1999, Promundo, a Brazilian NGO, has been working with partner organizations to identify and understand those men who are seeking and finding other ways to interact with women.
-Our work started in Brazil and Mexico, and has subsequently spread to India and parts of Africa.
-Specifically, we have been carrying out research to understand how it is that some men and boys come to question their privilege and power, and in the process treat their female partners differently.
+Since 1999, Promundo, a Brazilian NGO, has been carrying out research in a variety of countries to understand how it is that some men and boys come to question their privilege and power, and in the process treat their female partners differently.

-Policy Innovations interviews Jerry Sternin, director of the Positive Deviance Initiative.
+Policy Innovations interviews Jerry Sternin of the Positive Deviance Initiative.

 Catalina Cock Duque